Have you paid a subscription fee lately? Or you are using someone else’s Netflix like me?

 Each time a new season begins, the players can purchase a new Royale Pass to take part in.

-The players collect Royale Pass points from participating in daily and weekly missions, in-game events, collecting items, etc.
+The players collect Royale Pass points by participating in daily and weekly missions, in-game events, collecting items, etc.

 In PUBG Mobile, there are three kinds of battle passes: Free Pass, Elite Pass, and Elite Pass Plus.